pew-org/pew/README.md

 * Change the files your OS provide to setup the base environment (it might come useful to look into /etc/paths.d /etc/profile and [environment.plist](http://stackoverflow.com/a/8421952/293735))

+### pkg_resources.DistributionNotFound: virtualenv ###

+This might happen after a Python update, especially on MacOSX, upgrading setuptools might fix that (you should need superuser permissions to do it)

+`easy_install -U setuptools`

+or

+`pip install --upgrade setuptools`

 ### Other issues ###

 Congratulations!
 You found a bug, please [let me know](https://github.com/berdario/pew/issues/new) :)